theunicornguild/BrewIt/04_coffee_calculator/03_javascript_3_amount_calculator.md

       />
 ```
 Now going over to `CupSize` and use these props to store our value.
-first we'll need another function to store the value on an `onClick` for each size(button) of the selected size in ml.
+first we'll need another function to store the value on an `onClick` for each cup size(button) of the selected size in ml.
 ```
   const handleChoice = e => {
     setSelectedOption(e);